IvanoBilenchi/ICTextView/README.md

 Alternatively, you can clone this repo, or even just grab the [ICTextView](ICTextView) folder and put it somewhere in your project.

 `ICTextView` requires the `QuartzCore` framework, so make sure to link against it in your build settings.

+It is an ARC only project, meaning you must compile it with ARC enabled (either globally or specifically for every `ICTextView` .m source file).

 `#import "ICTextView.h"` and you're ready to go.